Probing the wind and evolutionary state of the quiescent luminous blue variable Var$\,$2 in the Galaxy M33: constraints from self-consistent non-LTE modeling: Modeling of the extened atmosphere

 where $g_{\rm rad}$ is the wind acceleration created by radiative pressure.
 Thus, for $v_\infty=210\,$km\,s$^{-1}$ the optimal mass of the star is $M_*\approx24\,M_\odot$.

 The observed normalized spectrum and the best-fit model are shown in Figure~\ref{fig:model_norm}.
-The main parameters of the presented extended atmosphere model are listed in Table~\ref{tab:par}.
 The resulting model shows good agreement between the model and the observed brightest hydrogen lines of the Balmer series, He\,I, N\,II, and C\,III.
 However, there are features of the spectrum that could not be reproduced exactly, for example, the Balmer decrement, depth of the absorption component of some He\,I lines or the silicon lines Si\,III/IV.
 This discrepancy between the observations and the model can probably be due to the complex structure of the distribution of inhomogeneities in the wind (for example, see the H$_\alpha$/H$_\beta$ ratio in Figure~\ref{fig:clump_comp}) which can be optically thick.
 This effect can significantly affect the observed line profiles \citep{Prinja2010, Petrov2014}.